digitalnsw/research-help/consent/index.md

 If you’re new to research or service design, or your organisation is, you might need to create a consent form and participant information sheet.

 This tool helps you build forms that include all the terms you need to be compliant with NSW Privacy law.
-It will take around 10-15 minutes.
+It will take 10-15 minutes.

 <p>
 	   <a href="https://docs.google.com/forms/d/e/1FAIpQLSdPAvNyaF5DZrNJOBTN43CAgSkKqB2cyodeTt8YV6fVyqu61A/viewform?usp=sf_link">